-Minitab Model Ops provides results from successful prediction and stability requests or provides information on relevant errors and warnings.
+This topic includes results from successful requests and information about errors and warnings.

 Prediction results

 A successful prediction request returns predictions (and probabilities for classification models), as well as the status code, and the observation identifier and timestamp, if provided.
 If a timestamp is not provided, the results include the server time in UTC of the prediction request.